 3. Control Your Excesses

-- Alcohol.
 Alternate soft drinks and fruit juices with alcoholic drinks and snacks.
 Having food in your stomach means alcohol is absorbed and processed much slower.
 When you feel tipsy, stop drinking until you feel in control.

-Rather than trying to fill a child’s complete Christmas list, select one or two major gifts that are special.
-Remember that children typically love whatever they receive, and don’t care whether gifts are inexpensive or not.
-Most parents have experienced the toddler who prefers to play with the box of the present rather than the present itself.
+Rather than trying to fulfill a child’s complete Christmas list, select one or two major gifts that are special.
+Remember that children typically love whatever they receive and don’t care whether gifts are inexpensive or not.
+Most parents have experienced the toddler who prefers to play with the box rather than the present itself.

-Even when reconciliation is not probable, consider forgiving the person with whom you are estranged.
-Letting go of your desire for revenge or bearing ill-will toward the person who wronged you can lead to personal happiness, better health, and greater psychological well-being, according to the Mayo Clinic.
+Consider forgiving past wrongs, and accept that while you can’t control others, you can control yourself.
+Letting go of ill-will toward those who hurt you can lead to personal happiness, better health, and greater psychological well-being, according to the Mayo Clinic.

 5. Take Care of Yourself